 This entirely made up and awesome holiday was created in 2009 by Guinness to celebrate Arthur Guinness.
 Over the past few years international and Irish artists like Ellie Goulding, Example, and Snow Patrol played intimate shows in celebration of the founder of the Guinness brew.
 The exact date isn’t set yet, but this event will most likely take place in September.
 The line up of artists is usually announced in August so keep an eye out.
 In September, raise a pint and celebrate like a native to one of Ireland’s most famed names in beer!

 Though the RMS Titanic sank over 100 years ago, it’s still a topic of interest and obsession for some.
 The ship was built in the Belfast Harbour over a span of 26 months starting in 1909.
 That area is now called the Titanic Quarter and is home to the largest Titanic museum in the world that opened in Spring 2012.
-For more information about the Belfast Titanic museum you can visit the website here.
+For more information, visit the Belfast Titanic museum website.

 The Irish speak with a soothing and lithe cadence that is unlike any other accent in the world.
 Their speech is enhanced with words like grand, craic, lovely, and brilliant.
 Dubliners do not say ‘Thanks’ but instead mutter a ‘thanks a million’ that sounds like ‘tanks a million.’
 It’s beautiful and thrilling to hear all the time.